 Trophy Room of the Quest for the Lost Lord Keeper

 The “Quest for the Lost Lord Keeper” has come a long way since it began in mid-2015.
-But like the hydra of Greek mythology, as the sword of research lops the head off one line of inquiry, two even more interesting ones seem to spring into existence to replace it!
+But like the hydra of Greek mythology, as the sword of research lops the head off one line of inquiry, two even more interesting mysteries seem to spring into existence to replace it!
 So, even as the discoveries and accomplishments mount, the scope of the project seems to steadily expand.
 The journey has been surreal at times, to put it mildly!

 The articles written here are the early incarnation of a book (or possibly several).
 They are written to allow vetting of the research regarding each topic, and to force me to drive each topic to a respectable state of closure.
 They are intended to be relevant and interesting, each highlighting the research, its results, and the members of the historical communities the Quest brings me into contact with along the way.